nadavyayon/organ_axis_tutorial/docs/source/introduction.rst

 However, apart from the mouse brain and perhaps a few 3D human scans in MRI studies, we lack CCFs for any other organ.

-Thymus Morphology and T Cell Maturation
+Thymus morphology and T cell maturation
 -----------------

 The thymus gland is a multilobular organ that is responsible for thymocyte or T cell maturation.
 T cells mature through migration within the compartments of the thymus, initially TCR rearrangement and positive selection occurs in the cortex, and cells then complete negative selection in the medulla.
 However, there are no biological membranes that divide these two morphological components.